-Tah Fa Investment Co., Ltd.: Generic investments, trading in raincoat and garment, and leasing of parking lots.
-(The car park rental industry ceased operation in 2019, was liquidated and deregistered in April 2020)
+Tah Fa Investment Co., Ltd.: Generic investments, property purchases, sales and leases, trading in raincoat and garment, and food and beverages.)

 The operating departments not been aggregated to form the aforementioned reporting operations.

 Revenue from departments below the quantitative threshold is attributable to other segments and is regarded as part of the Hong Kong regional trade segment.

 The management shall individually supervise the operation results of its business units to make decisions on resource allocation and performance evaluation.
-The performance of the department is assessed on the basis of operating profit and loss and measured in a manner consistent with the operating profit or loss in the consolidated financial statements.
+The performance of the department is assessed on the basis of operating profit and loss by department, and measured in a manner consistent with the operating profit or loss of net income in the consolidated financial statements.